okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

      $ VIXLow  : num  17.5 17.4 16.2 15.5 15.3 ...
      $ VIXClose: num  18.2 17.5 16.7 15.5 15.6 ...

-We can see that while R has correctly guessed the types of `VIXOpen`, `VIXHigh`, `VIXLow`, and `VIXClose` to be `num`, it has incorrectly guessed the type of the `Date` to be `Factor`.
-This is a problem easily demonstrable by plotting the data.
+We can see that while R has correctly guessed the types of "VIXOpen", "VIXHigh", "VIXLow", and "VIXClose" to be `num`, it has incorrectly guessed the type of the "Date" to be `Factor` when R has a much more appropriate type for the kind of data in this column called, predictably, `Date`.
+This is a problem easily demonstrable by attempting to plot the data.

 {% highlight r %}
 plot(volatility_raw$Date, volatility_raw$VIXOpen, type='l')